NASA Solar Sail Asteroid Mission Readies for Launch on Artemis I

 “NEA Scout will be America’s first interplanetary mission using solar sail propulsion,” said Les Johnson, principal technology investigator for the mission at NASA’s Marshall Space Flight Center.
 “There have been several sail tests in Earth orbit, and we are now ready to show we can use this new type of spacecraft propulsion to go new places and perform important science.”

-The CubeSat will use stainless steel alloy booms to deploy an aluminum-coated plastic film sail – thinner than a human hair and about the size of a racquetball court.
+The CubeSat will use stainless steel alloy booms to deploy an aluminum-coated plastic film sail.
+This sail is thinner than a human hair and about the size of a racquetball court.
 The large-area sail will generate thrust by reflecting sunlight.
 Energetic particles of sunlight, called photons, bounce off the solar sail to give it a gentle yet constant push.
 Over time, this constant thrust can accelerate the spacecraft to very high speeds, allowing it to navigate through space and catch up to its target asteroid.

 “This type of propulsion is especially useful for small, lightweight spacecraft that cannot carry large amounts of conventional rocket propellant,” Johnson said.